skip1113/Hoot-Holla-Pro2/README.md

 Hoot - A status from you that you would like to share Holla - Instant messaging to a friend
 Click Like button to like a Hoot
+### Overcoming Problems
+We had problems with connecting to our database table trying to get and post our data.
+Solving this problem was going to each function calls and logging messages to see where the function stopped executing and seeing if words were misspelt or camelcased.
 ## Technologies Used:
 * Javascript
 * Jquery